mangalam-research/salve/README.rst

 namespace prefix with a URI, salve does not take a position in this matter and lets the application that uses it decide how it wants to present URIs to users.
-The application also has to determine what strategy to use to present complex (i.e. non-simple) name patterns to the user.
+The application also has to determine what strategy to use to present complex (i.e., non-simple) name patterns to the user.
 Again, there is no one-size-fits-all solution.

 Misplaced Elements